-Introducing a new staff Racial Equity and Inclusion (REI) Committee comprised of nine staff members who will advise the Executive Team on racial equity vision, strategy and transformation within our agency in the months to come.
+Introducing our 2022 staff Racial Equity and Inclusion (REI) Committee comprised of eight staff members who will advise the Executive Team on racial equity vision, strategy and transformation within our agency in the months to come.
 Read on to learn what they are looking forward to and the unique perspectives they'll bring to the REI work ahead.

 “I am happy to use my platform and personal experiences to help tackle the racial inequities within our society and push for equality and inclusion among us all at Health Care for the Homeless.”

 “We are a diverse organization serving mostly people of color disadvantaged by a discriminatory housing system in Baltimore, and I believe that explicitly confronting racism is necessary for us to achieve our mission to end homelessness.
 I think this requires internal work supporting staff of color and external work supporting our clients in antiracist ways, and I would like to be part of this work.
 My understanding of racism has evolved from one of remorse for past sins to outrage over ongoing injustices and resolution to work towards a more antiracist future.”

 “When I researched Health Care for the Homeless during my interview process, I learned of the REI committee and the Agency’s goal to pursue racial equity and inclusion throughout the organization’s work to fulfill the mission.
 I knew then I wanted to be involved if given the opportunity.
 I believe racial equity is crucial to have a just society.
 As Martin Luther King Jr. stated, 'No one is free until we are all free.'
 In Baltimore, 70% of renters paying more than 50% of their income in rent represents African American and Hispanic renters.
 Providing affordable housing is my way of improving outcomes for all racial groups.”

 jesus talavera - covid screener/client service representative